POSITION: EXECUTIVE DIRECTOR

-Reporting to the Board of Directors, the Executive Director is responsible for the oversight of the SBHS, which includes administration of all programs and services.
-The Executive Director will develop and oversee an annual budget of $2M (two-million dollars).
-Additionally, the Executive Director is responsible for the strategic processes of the organization, managing and developing a talented paid staff of 27 and more than 150 volunteers.
+Reporting to the Board of Directors, the Executive Director is responsible for the oversight of Tree House, which includes administration of all programs and services.
+The Executive Director will develop and oversee a budget of $2.5M.
+Additionally, the Executive Director is responsible for the strategic processes of the organization, managing and developing a talented paid staff of 40 and more than 150 volunteers.
 The direct reports for the Executive Director are currently the Director of Veterinary Services, Director of Operations, Director of Marketing and Development and the Executive Assistant.

-The Executive Director will assist the Board in the development and execution of a strategic plan as well as the development of strategic directions and policy in the fulfillment of the organization’s mission.
-This individual is responsible for the overall management and operation of the SBHS in compliance with Board-adopted policies and with all applicable local, state, and federal regulations and laws.
-The Executive Director takes a leadership role in initiating and maintaining community relationships and securing the operating and investment funds necessary to sustain current and future operations.
+The Executive Director will assist the Board in the development and execution of a strategic plan as well as the development of strategic directions and policy in the fulfillment of the agency’s mission.
+This individual is responsible for the overall management and operation of Tree House in compliance with Board-adopted policies and with all applicable local, state, and federal regulations and laws.
+The Executive Director provides a leadership role in initiating and maintaining community relationships and securing the operating and investment funds necessary to sustain current and future operations.

-In conjunction with the Board of Directors, provide vision and direction for the future growth of programs, policies and procedures for the SBHS.
-In collaboration with the Board, provide support in all its activities; suggest direction toward the achievement of the SBHS mission, philosophy, and strategy; provide guidance, stability, support and collaboration to a staff of talented professionals; and in conjunction with the Board, draft long-range and strategic plans to ensure that goals and objectives of the SBHS are successfully achieved.
+In conjunction with the Board, provide vision and direction for the future growth of programs, policies and procedures for Tree House.
+In collaboration with the Board of Directors provide support in all its activities; suggest direction toward the achievement of the Tree House mission, philosophy, and strategy; provide guidance, stability, support and collaboration to a staff of talented professionals; and implement Board driven long-range and strategic plans to ensure that the goals and objectives of Tree House are successfully achieved.
 Work with the existing Board to review and revise By-Laws.
 Support the Board in recruitment and engagement efforts.

 ADMINISTRATION AND MANAGEMENT

-Guarantee that staff is well informed of decisions that affect them and the organization, and ensure that directives, policies, and procedures are explained and communicated clearly and concisely.
-Develop and implement policies and procedures to ensure sound management, administrative and fiscal practices in every department; ensure that staff understands the vision and direction of the SBHS and that in return they will be able to develop and mature in their roles and responsibilities; lead by example and maintain the highest professional standards and practices for the SBHS.
+Guarantee that staff is well informed of decisions that affect them and the agency and ensure that those policies are explained and communicated clearly and concisely.
+Develop and implement procedures to ensure good management, administrative and fiscal practices; ensure that staff understands the vision and direction of Tree House and that in return they will be able to develop and mature in their roles and responsibilities; lead by example and maintain the highest professional standards and practices for Tree House.

-Oversee the SBHS budget and business plans and ensure sound fiscal management and capital allocation.
+Oversee the Tree House budget and business plans and ensure sound fiscal management and capital allocation.
 Maintain and implement fiscal policies and procedures in accordance with Board directives.
 Oversee and guide the policies for the investment of fiscal resources for the organization to achieve reasonable returns.

 PUBLIC RELATIONS AND COMMUNITY OUTREACH

-Serve as lead spokesperson for the SBHS and effectively represent its goals and mission to individuals, private foundations, government leaders, the media, sponsors and donors in order to attract the widest interest and support.
-Ensure that the SBHS is represented locally, regionally and nationally at coalitions, membership organizations and other humane field associations.
+Serve as a spokesperson for Tree House and effectively represent its goals and mission to individuals, private foundations, government leaders, the media, sponsors and donors to attract the widest interest and support.
+Ensure that Tree House is represented locally, regionally and nationally at coalitions, membership organizations and other humane field associations.

 PROGRAM AND SERVICES DEVELOPMENT

-The successful candidate will have financial management experience as well as demonstrated accomplishments in membership growth as well as fundraising, including experience building a planned giving program for individual donors.
+The successful candidate will have significant financial management experience as well as demonstrated accomplishments in fundraising, including securing major and planned gifts from individual donors, foundations and corporations.

 We seek an exceptional communicator who can demonstrate a successful background in external relations, including experience speaking with the media in a variety of situations.
 This person will be articulate and passionate about the humane treatment of animals and will welcome and respect the multiple perspectives and groups that demonstrate an active interest in animal welfare.

 The candidate should be motivated by the best interests of the organization and will bring high emotional intelligence to effectively continue the organization’s transition to a highly effective operation.
 Demonstrated success managing change, planning, forecasting and determining courses of action is needed.

-An undergraduate degree from a four-year college or university is desired.
-Evidence of a passionate commitment to the proper care of all animals is required.
+An undergraduate degree from a four-year college or university is desired however demonstrated experience leading an organization will be considered.
 CAWA credential is helpful.